cplagge2/zendesk-intern-challenge/README.md

-   Where subdomain is the subdomain you wish to query, username is the username used to authenticate, token is the token used to authenticate
+   Where subdomain is the subdomain you wish to query, username is the username used to authenticate, and token is the token used to authenticate

 3. Follow the prompts on the screen to use the Ticket Viewer!